 The geographical area of this hydrocarbon-rich province is vast and presents severe imaging challenges.
 Overcoming them requires multi-azimuth and long offsets.
 Magseis Fairfield and CGG are committed to delivering this exceptional data and already have plans in place for a multi-year campaign to fully cover the area.

-During data processing, CGG will apply the most advanced processing algorithms available, making the data ideal for field development and near-field exploration.
-Cornerstone OBN data will provide:
+During data processing, CGG has applied the most advanced processing algorithms available, making the data ideal for field development and near-field exploration.

 For more information on this or any of our Multi-Client programs, please contact our Multi-Client team.Email us